 similar to their native habitat.
 We will see elk, as well as bears, moose,

 eagles, and whatever other critters may be in need of help.
-We continue
+We will now take

 Day 9-We spend the day on a cruise of the Kenai Fjords National Park.
 In